 Prisoners died in the gas chambers, suffocated by Zyklon B gas.

 They were told they were only going to the bathhouse-the gas chambers were equipped with showers.
 Once everyone was inside, the SS bolted the door and let the gas in through the holes in the ceiling.
 How horrible!
 Some prisoners, often after interrogation and torture, were executed at the so-called “death wall.
-Prisoners who were not sent to the gas chambers did grueling labor in the camp.
+Prisoners who were not sent to the gas chambers did gruelling labour in the camp.

 Many died of exhaustion and starvation.
 The prisoners’ food rations were far too small in comparison with demand.
 Auschwitz’s physicians also conducted medical experiments on living prisoners.